 Fluorometer Assay Results

-cfDNA concentration in 1 mL plasma of each of glioma patients #1 and #3 and healthy controls #H1, #H2 and #H3 were 137 ng, 12.6 ng, 6.52 ng, 2.26 ng, and 2.48 ng, respectively.
-However, in glioma patient #2 cfDNA concentration was too low to be detected in fluorometer. cfDNA concentration in a cancer patient’s 1 mL plasma ranges from 0.5 to >1000 ng18, with a mean value of 20 ng.
+cfDNA concentration in 1 mL plasma of each of glioma patients #1 and #3 and healthy controls #H1, #H2, and #H3 were 137 ng, 12.6 ng, 6.52 ng, 2.26 ng, and 2.48 ng, respectively.
+However, in glioma patient #2 cfDNA concentration was too low to be detected in a fluorometer. cfDNA concentration in a cancer patient’s 1 mL plasma ranges from 0.5 to >1000 ng18, with a mean value of 20 ng.
 In healthy persons, cfDNA concentration ranges from an undetectable concentration to 16 ng, with a mean value of 8 ng45.
 Genomic DNA isolated from 200 µL buffy coat (PBMCs) yields around 25- 50 µg of DNA.

 DNA fragment analyzer assay results

 According to a previous study, cfDNA is enriched in 166-bp long fragments, which account for ~85% of the total cfDNA in a patient’s plasma.
 In contrast, 332-bp long fragments account for 10%, and 498 bp long fragments account for 5% of cfDNA46.
 Two main factors that affect the cfDNA fragment analyzer assay results are genomic DNA contamination from PBMCs and low concentration of cfDNA.
 Figure 1 shows the expected cfDNA bioanalyzer graph of glioma patient #1, in which cfDNA fragments are enriched at 166 bp and there is no genomic DNA contamination in the sample21.
 Figure 2 shows the fragment enrichment graph after the NGS library preparation of the cfDNA of glioma patient #1 and fragment enrichment is shifted from 166 bp to 291 bp, due to attachment of 125 bp indexes and adapters to it.
 Figure 3 shows very slight enrichment of the cfDNA fragments of glioma patient #2.
-Despite the low cfDNA concentration in glioma patient #2, the addition of NGS adapters to the cfDNA and PCR amplification steps leads to the visible cfDNA library peak on the fragment enrichment graph Figure 4.
+Despite the low cfDNA concentration in glioma patient #2, the addition of NGS adapters to the cfDNA and PCR amplification steps lead to the visible cfDNA library peak on the fragment enrichment graph Figure 4.
 Therefore, the library was prepared successfully from this low concentration cfDNA sample, as shown in Figure 4.
 In Figure 5, the cfDNA fragments of glioma patient #3 are shown to peak near 166 bp but genomic DNA contamination is also apparent near the 10380 bp reference ladder peak.

 FIGURE AND TABLE LEGENDS: